Fernando Montaño: Career

-The 2016, FIFA Futsal World Cup was awarded to Colombia and on September 10th 2016 the opening ceremony was staged at the 18,000 seater Colisea El Pueblo indoor arena in Cali.
-Montaño was asked to create a new dance and used the occasion to debut 'Foot-Ba', his new mix of dance and football based on the moves and personalities of some of the world's most iconic players.
+The 2016 FIFA Futsal World Cup was awarded to Colombia and on September 10, 2016, the opening ceremony was staged at the 18,000 seater Colisea El Pueblo indoor arena in Cali.
+Montaño was asked to create a new dance and used the occasion to debut 'Foot-Ba', his new mix of dance and football based on the moves and personalities of some of the players.
 He was supported by 40 dancers from local dance group Swing Latino.

-He took a one year sabbatical from the Royal Ballet from October 2019 and has performed since that time with the Cuban National Ballet as well as dancing in shows in the US, Peru, Paris and Colombia.
+He took a one-year sabbatical from the Royal Ballet from October 2019 and has performed since that time with the Cuban National Ballet as well as dancing in shows in the US, Peru, Paris and Colombia.

+In 2022 he made his debut as Othello for the State Ballet of Georgia under the direction of Nina Ananiashvili.
+He also made his debut at the Arena di Verona, Italy as the Slave and the Matador in La Traviata.
+Later that summer, he was invited to perform at the Presidential inauguration of the Colombian President Gustavo Petro Urrego.

+In 2023 Montano returned to Colombia to lead and produce the Celebration of the 200th Anniversary of the National Museum of Colombia.